M.S. Dhoni: The Untold Story: Writing

 Pandey was attracted to Dhoni's story not because of his successful cricket career, saying that "it's foolish to chase MS Dhoni's life story only because it's about cricket," but rather to instances and factors that made him the person he is today.
 Dhoni wasn't involved in writing the script.
 Pandey recruited a team of researchers who collated data and background information while the director was busy directing Baby (2015).
 The filmmakers decided that they would only green-light the film once they had a convincing story to tell after the research.
 Pandey met with Dhoni numerous times over a span of eight months and by the eighth month of their meetings, in 2014, the main arc of the story began to form.
 Their first meeting took place in Delhi during a cricket match.
 During their sporadic meetings, Pandey chose not to record and tape their conversations which prompted Dhoni to open up more.

 Arun Pandey says 98% of the content in the film is reality.
 The team undertook two years of research on the various incidents and how they took place.
 Pandey says "such authenticity would be hard to find even in Hollywood."
 Pandey revealed several prominent aspects of Dhoni's life that were hidden before including the fact that Dhoni initially disdained cricket and had a predilection for football instead, his signature "helicopter shot" was taught to him by his friend Santosh Lal, he likes women who don't recognise him, he and Yuvraj Singh had close ties even before their respective stardom and it was Dhoni who ousted Sourav Ganguly and Rahul Dravid from the team since he wanted to build a young team for the 2011 World Cup with better fielders and he wasn't too happy with the 'fitness' levels of the aforementioned cricketers.

 Pandey decided to end the film with the 2011 Cricket World Cup Final since he felt "the arc of the story had a natural high at the 2011 World Cup win."
 He knew that they were chronicling almost 30 years of a sportsman's life "in a highly compressed manner" and said that had he extended the script to his sudden retirement during an ongoing series, the run time of the film would shoot up to six hours.

-Movie is based on real life struggle of Indian cricketer MS Dhoni.
+The film is based on the real life struggles of Indian cricketer MS Dhoni.